CHANGES TO TASTE CUMBRIA CHRISTMAS 2019 – SATURDAY 7 & SUNDAY 8 DECEMBER

 If you want to expand your mind as well as your waistline at the Taste Cumbria Christmas Festival then discover a little bit of Cockermouth’s history.

 The town is the birthplace of William Wordsworth – his childhood home, and that of his sister Dorothy, is at the junction of Main Street and Sullart Street.
-Now owned by the National Trust, the historic house is closed for the winter, but you can find out more from the staff in its visitor welcome centre and shop which will be open over the festival weekend.
+Now owned by the National Trust, the historic house is closed for the winter, but you can find out more from the staff in its visitor welcome centre and shop which will be open on the Saturday of the festival weekend.

 Explore the graveyard of All Saints Church and you can find the last resting place of John Wordsworth, William’s father, who was a lawyer in the employ of the Lowther family, one of the county’s, and the country’s, biggest landowners.